Locations

 Alice has regularly been heard whispering and even talking to staff.
 There are recent accounts of people's hair being pulled and a womans voice appearing on a video taken in one of the rooms, with no obvious cause.

-The original rooms still have their original wattle and daub beams and are simply stunning.
+The original rooms still have their original wattle and daub beams.
 They are also, obviously, the most haunted.

 Scare Factor: